SOURSWITCHBLADE/SOURSWITCHBLADE/README.md

 w2i most of the time pretty pls

-my dni is pretty simple, dont be an adult befriending children in the safe servers lmao
+my dni is pretty simple, dont be a FULLY grown adult befriending children in the safe servers

+feel free to send me a friend req!
+I'll likely always accept